SteelCompendium/data-gen/Draw Steel Rules.md

 ### INTEREST 0 ("NO, AND …")

 If an NPC’s interest is 0, they offer nothing, refuse to negotiate further, and seek to harm the heroes.
 The NPC might attack immediately, or they could take a different approach, perhaps spreading malicious rumors about the characters, sending assassins after them, or otherwise making their lives difficult.
-If the heroes don’t want to be at odds with the NPC, they’ll need to offer a valuable gift or undertake a quest just to make amends.
+If the heroes don’t want to be at odds with the NPC, they’ll need to offer an valuable gift or undertake a quest just to make amends.

 It is impossible to continue a negotiation when an NPC’s interest drops to 0.